 A subaward allows a PI to support a project collaborator at another institution.
 Typically, a Pre-Award Specialist works closely with the PI to obtain the appropriate documentation for a subrecipient during the proposal development phase.
 At the time of award, OSP staff will contact the PI to confirm that a subrecipient will remain involved in the project.

 OSP generates the subaward (and related documentation, if required) and provides a draft for the PI to review.
 Once the subaward is fully executed, the PI receives a final copy along with a Subcontract/Subaward Encumbrance Request.
-The request must be reviewed and approved by the PI and their Unit Business Representative before the amount of the subaward is encumbered in WISDM.
+The request must be reviewed and approved by the PI and his/her unit business representative.

 Many sponsored programs include travel funds for project personnel.
 Below is an overview of common travel issues on sponsored programs.
-See the UW System TravelWise Portal for a complete list of travel policies and procedures.
+See UWM Business & Financial Services for a complete list of University travel policies and procedures.

 Air Travel Using Federal Funds